Abd al-Rahman ibn Rustam

-Life
+History

+Origin

 Abd al-Rahman was probably born c.
 729–730 in Iraq.
-His father, Rustam, a Persian man, left Iraq with his son and wife to join the Maghreb, but died when he arrived in Mecca or its surroundings.
-His mother had remarried a Kairouani pilgrim she had met in Mecca and the couple raised Al-Rahman at Kairouan.
+His father, Rustam ibn Bahram, a Persian man, left Iraq with his son and wife to join the Maghreb, but died when he arrived in Mecca or its surroundings.
+According to the 13th-century historian Ibn al-Abbar, Rustam had been a mawla (client) of the Umayyad prince al-Ghamr ibn Yazid.
+Abd al-Rahman's grandfather, Bahram, had been a mawla of Uthman ibn Affan in Medina.
+Abd al-Rahman's mother had remarried a Kairouani pilgrim she had met in Mecca and the couple raised Abd al-Rahman at Kairouan.

-Abd Al-Rahman was a quick and energetic learner, and had studied under Abu Ubaida Muslim in Basra.
-Abd Al-Rahman became one of the five missionaries who was ultimately responsible for the spread of the Ibadite doctrine in the Maghreb.
+Abd al-Rahman was a quick and energetic learner, and had studied under Abu Ubaida Muslim in Basra.
+Abd al-Rahman became one of the five missionaries who was ultimately responsible for the spread of the Ibadite doctrine in the Maghreb.

+Conquests

-The first Imam of the Ibadites had captured Kairawan from the Warfadjuma warriors and after his conquest, he gave several parts of Ifrikiya to Abd al-Rahman (unfortunately, in June 758- the same year- Ibn al-Asha'ath retook Kairawan).
+The first Imam of the Ibadites had captured Kairouan from the Warfadjuma warriors and after his conquest, he gave several parts of Ifriqiya (central North Africa) to Abd al-Rahman (in June 758—the same year—Ibn al-Asha'ath retook Kairawan).
 Ibn al-Ash'ath was after him though.